WhitmanCS370/sp24-lab8/README.md

 Write your answers to the questions below.

 * What design pattern do you think Wilson is using in section 10.4, and why?
+* We believe that Wilson is using a Template Method design pattern because the skeleton of the algorithm is defined in the superclass but subclasses are allowed to override specific steps of the algorithm without changing its structure.
 * How might you use this pattern to implement other kinds of archive features/properties?
+* We will need to be able to deal with different file types which all have specififc methods with which you can deal with them.
+So we can use the Template Method design pattern to structure our code so we can override on our superclasses to deal with these cases.

 ### Exercise 2: Applying the ideas in this chapter to your group project

 Many of the concepts---and their implementations---in this chapter could be useful for your personal archive project.
 With your partner, discuss how you might extend the code from this chapter to be useful in your group project.
 Why and how might you do so?

+Shahrom's team needs to refactor their code and Shahrom thinks it will be a good idea to use Template Method design pattern as a structure for the refactored code.
+It will make it easier to add functionalities in the future.

+Gabe's focus will be in tracking backups.
+He believes that his team would need to add and delete a lot of files that they work with so he wants to have an ability to trace his backups and past versions of the files.

 Include a summary of your discussion here.